 Bhupen Hazarika Bridge (Lohit River, Assam) is the longest bridge in India.

-Also referred as Dhola-Sadia bridge, Bhupen Hazarika Setu was inaugurated on May 26, 2017.
-The bridge is constructed on Lohit River – a tributary of Brahmaputra river and connects Dhola in the south to Sadia in the north.
-With a total length of 9,150 meters, this bridge now occupies the top position in the list of longest bridges in the country.
+Also referred to as Dhola-Sadia bridge, Bhupen Hazarika Setu was inaugurated on May 26, 2017.
+The bridge is constructed on the Lohit River – a tributary of the Brahmaputra river and connects Dhola in the south to Sadia in the north.
+With a total length of 9,150 metres, this bridge now occupies the top position in the list of longest bridges in the country.
 It is the first permanent road connection between northern Assam and eastern Arunachal Pradesh.

-Rajiv Gandhi Sea Link, popularly known as Bandra–Worli Sealink is the third longest bridge in India.
+Rajiv Gandhi Sea Link, popularly known as Bandra–Worli Sealink is the fourth-longest bridge in India.
 It is a cable-stayed bridge and was commissioned in 2009 (complete 8 lanes were opened in 2010).
-With a length of 5,575 meters, the bridge connects western suburbs to Mumbai’s central business district.
+With a length of 5,600 metres, the bridge connects western suburbs to Mumbai’s central business district.

-The 4,700 meters long Vikramshila Setu, which is located near Bhagalpur (Bihar), is next in the list.
-This bridge is constructed on river Ganges and connects NH-80 and NH-31.
+The 4,700 metres long Vikramshila Setu, which is located near Bhagalpur (Bihar), is next in the list.
+This bridge is constructed on the river Ganges and connects NH-80 and NH-31.